 - employment contracts for job creation

-To renew a Portuguese golden visa, applicants may be asked to additionally provide evidence that they have complied with the minimum stay requirements during the period.
-Full details of what is required for each type of investment can be found here.
+To renew a Portuguese golden visa, applicants may need to provide evidence that they’ve complied with the minimum stay requirements during the period.
+Each investment type has its own specific requirements for proving this.

 Processing time for a Portuguese golden visa is typically several months.
 Once a Portuguese golden visa has been processed, the SEF contacts the applicant (or their legal representatives) to set up an appointment.